RithvikB1/APCS-Final-Project-2020/ColosseumGames/doc/README.txt

 Revision: 5/10/20

 Introduction:
 Our program is a game that revolves around waves of enemies spawning for each wave and the player needs to kill all the enemies before moving onto the next wave.
 The purpose of our program is for people who are feeling bored.
 If they are feeling bored and have nothing else to do, they should come play our game!
-The story of the game is as follows: 5 demigods have been chosen by the Three Fates to vanquish the enemies that plague Greece.
-However, due to mysterious circumstances, this time the gods are not on your side!
-You have to vanquish them to relinquish the curse that is upon them.
-But as you slay enemies one by one, you approach the real mastermind behind it all.
 The goal of this game is to beat the incoming enemies wave by wave.
-There are 20 waves that you have to defeat including a final boss wave.
-The rules of this game are that you have to select one avatar from a list of avatars that is provided to you.
-The avatar you select will be the avatar you play with for all 20 rounds.
-Each avatar has different skills that give them an advantage in the game.
+There are 16 waves that you have to defeat including a final boss wave.
+The rules of this game are that you have to select one hero from a list of heroes that is provided to you.
+The hero you select will be the hero you play with for all 16 rounds.
+Each hero has different skills that give them an advantage in the game.
 This is a game where you are in an arena(square) where enemies are coming from all sides.
-There are three statistics that every avatar has: Attack Speed, Health, and Speed.
-After three rounds a merchant will come and offer you to upgrade one of your statistics.
-When you upgrade your stats, they are there only for 20 seconds, except for Health as that is a permanent upgrade.
+There are five statistics that every hero has: Damage, Range, Attack Speed, Health, and Speed.
+Every so often an upgrade menu will come and allow you to upgrade one of your statistics.
 You can only upgrade one statistic per merchant visit.
-People who would want to use our program are anyone who has even a slight passion in gaming!
+/*****People who would want to use our program are anyone who has even a slight passion in gaming!
 It is meant for all types of gamers!
 The main features of our program are as follows: the user can pick 1 of 5 heroes to progress through the game, and the user can also choose their desired difficulty level.
 In terms of the gameplay, there will be: characters, an arena in which the player moves, and where the hero (the player) is tasked to kill enemies as the levels progress through the game.
-Every few waves, there will be options to upgrade weapons and additionally, there will also be mini bosses every few waves, which the player has to work through until the final boss, who after defeating allows the player to finish the game.
+Every few waves, there will be options to upgrade weapons and additionally, there will also be mini bosses every few waves, which the player has to work through until the final boss, who after defeating allows the player to finish the game. *******/

 Instructions:
-Explain how to use the program.
-This needs to be specific:
-Which keyboard keys will do what?
-WASD to move the character around.
-Alternatively, the keys can be changed per the user’s desire in Settings Where will you need to click?
+Use WASD to move the character around.
+Alternatively, the keys can be changed per the user’s desire in Settings.
+You can aim where the three melee heroes, Perseus, Hercules, and Achilles, attack by maneuvering them into the direction you attack.
+Chiron's, the bow-wielding hero's, shots can be aimed by pointing the mouse and clicking.
+For Helen, the AOE mistress, you don't even need to aim at all!
+Just hold down the Left Mouse Button!
-You will click to fire and aim, you will need to click through the start menus and screens and if you choose to go to the upgrade menu, you will have to click around in order to upgrade your stats.
+You will click to fire, and aim in Chiron's case, you will need to click through the start menus and screens and the upgrade menu to choose which stat you want to upgrade.
 Will you have menus that need to be navigated?
 What will they look like?
 Start menu, choosing a hero, and choosing difficulty before finally coming to the game screen.
 Additionally, other optional menus and screens are accessible such as credits and settings, as well as pause mid-game.
 Death menu and merchant menus’ appearances depend on how user progresses through the game.
 Do actions need to be taken in a certain order?